Fixed-wing aircraft: Research gliders

 Even after the development of powered aircraft, gliders continued to be used for aviation research.
-The NASA Paresev Rogallo flexible wing was originally developed to investigate alternative methods of recovering spacecraft.
-Although this application was abandoned, publicity inspired hobbyists to adapt the flexible-wing airfoil for modern hang gliders.
+The NASA Paresev Rogallo flexible wing was developed to investigate alternative methods of recovering spacecraft.
+Although this application was abandoned, publicity inspired hobbyists to adapt the flexible-wing airfoil for hang gliders.

 Initial research into many types of fixed-wing craft, including flying wings and lifting bodies was also carried out using unpowered prototypes.

 Hang glider

-A hang glider is a glider aircraft in which the pilot is ensconced in a harness suspended from the airframe, and exercises control by shifting body weight in opposition to a control frame.
-Most modern hang gliders are made of an aluminum alloy or composite-framed fabric wing.
-Pilots have the ability to soar for hours, gain thousands of meters of altitude in thermal updrafts, perform aerobatics, and glide cross-country for hundreds of kilometers.
+A hang glider is a glider aircraft in which the pilot is suspended in a harness suspended from the air frame, and exercises control by shifting body weight in opposition to a control frame.
+Hang gliders are typically made of an aluminum alloy or composite-framed fabric wing.
+Pilots can soar for hours, gain thousands of meters of altitude in thermal updrafts, perform aerobatics, and glide cross-country for hundreds of kilometers.

 Paraglider

-A paraglider is a lightweight, free-flying, foot-launched glider aircraft with no rigid primary structure.
-The pilot sits in a harness suspended below a hollow fabric wing whose shape is formed by its suspension lines, the pressure of air entering vents in the front of the wing and the aerodynamic forces of the air flowing over the outside.
+A paraglider is a lightweight, free-flying, foot-launched glider with no rigid body.
+The pilot is suspended in a harness below a hollow fabric wing whose shape is formed by its suspension lines.
+Air entering vents in the front of the wing and the aerodynamic forces of the air flowing over the outside power the craft.
 Paragliding is most often a recreational activity.

 Unmanned gliders

 A paper plane is a toy aircraft (usually a glider) made out of paper or paperboard.

 Model glider aircraft are models of aircraft using lightweight materials such as polystyrene and balsa wood.
 Designs range from simple glider aircraft to accurate scale models, some of which can be very large.

-Glide bombs are bombs with aerodynamic surfaces to allow a gliding flightpath rather than a ballistic one.
-This enables the carrying aircraft to attack a heavily defended target from a distance.
+Glide bombs are bombs with aerodynamic surfaces to allow a gliding flight path rather than a ballistic one.
+This enables stand-off aircraft to attack a target from a distance.

 Kite

-A kite is an aircraft tethered to a fixed point so that the wind blows over its wings.
-Lift is generated when air flows over the kite's wing, producing low pressure above the wing and high pressure below it, and deflecting the airflow downwards.
-This deflection also generates horizontal drag in the direction of the wind.
-The resultant force vector from the lift and drag force components is opposed by the tension of the one or more rope lines or tethers attached to the wing.
+A kite is a tethered aircraft held aloft by wind that blows over its wing(s).
+High pressure below the wing deflects the airflow downwards.
+This deflection generates horizontal drag in the direction of the wind.
+The resultant force vector from the lift and drag force components is opposed by the tension of the tether.

 Kites are mostly flown for recreational purposes, but have many other uses.
-Early pioneers such as the Wright Brothers and J.W.
-Dunne sometimes flew an aircraft as a kite in order to develop it and confirm its flight characteristics, before adding an engine and flight controls, and flying it as an airplane.
+Early pioneers such as the Wright brothers and J.W.
+Dunne sometimes flew an aircraft as a kite in order to confirm its flight characteristics, before adding an engine and flight controls.

-Uses
+Applications

-Military applications
+Military

 Kites have been used for signaling, for delivery of munitions, and for observation, by lifting an observer above the field of battle, and by using kite aerial photography.